rishitsaiya/CTFlearn-Writeups/Reverse/Basic Android RE 1/README.md

 #### Step-3:
 This flag has 3 parts.
-We basically need to dehash the given hash.
+We basically need to reverse the given hash.

 ```
 b74dec4f39d35b6a2e6c48e637c8aedb